nmeum/mpvd/README.md

 ## Usage

-Very simple interactions with `mpc` are possible, for example:
+Very simple interactions with [mpc][mpc homepage] are possible, for example:

 	$ mpc --host localhost --port 6600 pause
 	OpenBSD - Trial of the BSD Knights